destructive-crab/SceneSwitcher/README.md

 - **Return To Previous Scene Button**: SceneSwitcher remembers the previous scene and can return to it.
 Or you can disable this feature.

 ## Installation
+### With Package Manager
 1. Open your Unity project.
 2. Open **Window** → **Package Manager**.
 3. In **Package Manager** press `+` button, then choose **Add package from git URL...**.
 4. Paste this URL:`https://github.com/RimuruDev/SceneSwitcher.git`
 5. Press **Enter** and wait for the installation to complete.
+### With Unity Package
+1. Download latest release from github page.
+2. Drag and drop unitypackage file in your project.
+3. Check if SceneSwitcher source was imported correctly: in Editor folder.

 ## Usage